laurashen/data-science-sequencing.github.io/assignments/assignment1.md

 - Build a Bowtie index from the _E. coli_ reference genome ("bowtie-build" command).
 You can copy the downloaded files from your computer to Corn using the [scp](http://www.hypexr.org/linux_scp_help.php) command.
 - Using the default settings, use Bowtie to align the _E. coli_ reads to the newly built Bowtie index.
 Use Bowtie's "-t" option to obtain the runtime.
 How many reads have at least 1 reported alignment?
 What was the runtime?

-5. [BONUS] Can you give a profile of the reads on the reference genome?
-_Hint:_ Use a sam/bam visualiser like [IGV](https://www.broadinstitute.org/igv/)
+5. [BONUS] Visually confirm whether the reads are uniformly distributed across the reference. _Hint:_ Use a sam/bam visualiser like [IGV](https://www.broadinstitute.org/igv/) or [Bamview](http://bamview.sourceforge.net/).
-or [Bamview](http://bamview.sourceforge.net/).